 5. Poor gut mobility

 Poor intestinal muscle function can be caused by a calcium-magnesium imbalance, insufficient dietary soluble fiber, dehydration.
 When this happens, good bacteria decline and, as mentioned above, the toxins are produced in vast quantities.
 Cells of the colon can be damamged, increasing the risk of colon cancer.
-Symptoms include bloating, pain, constipation, headaches and a coated tongue.Tags: hrt bloating, causes chronic bloating, persistent bloating in women, reasons for bloating <BR/>
+Symptoms include bloating, pain, constipation, headaches and a coated tongue.Tags: what hormones cause bloating?, bloat in women over 50, dysbiosis + ovarian cysts <BR/>